-Linda Emond’s film roles include work with directors Terrence Malick, Spike Lee, James Schamus, Jason Bateman, Nora Ephron, Julie Taymor, Kimberly Peirce, Niki Caro, Bob Balaban, Michael Caton-Jones, Ed Harris, Craig Lucas, Noah Buschel, Peter Berg, Walter Salles, and Steven J. Caple.
+Linda Emond has worked with directors Mike Nichols, Ang Lee, Terrence Malick, Spike Lee, Steven Soderbergh, Sam Mendes, James Schamus, Jason Bateman, Nora Ephron, Julie Taymor, John Turturro, Kimberly Peirce, Niki Caro, Bob Balaban, Simon McBurney, Ed Harris, Peter Berg, Michael Showalter, Nora Fingscheidt, and Hiro Murai.

-Upcoming films include The Big Sick, Three Generations, and Song to Song.
-Other film work includes Indignation, The Land, The Family Fang, Jenny’s Wedding, Oldboy, Julie & Julia (in which she played “Simone ‘Simca’ Beck” opposite Meryl Streep), The Missing Person, Stop-Loss, Trade, Across the Universe, North Country, Dark Water, The Dying Gaul, and City by the Sea.
+Recent films include Causeway opposite Jennifer Lawrence, as well as The Unforgivable, Gemini Man, The Big Sick, Three Generations, and Song to Song.
+Other film work includes Indignation, The Family Fang, Jenny’s Wedding, Oldboy, Julie & Julia, opposite Meryl Streep, Stop-Loss, Across the Universe, North Country, and City by the Sea.

 For her work on stage, Linda has been nominated for three Tony Awards and received an Obie Award, the Lucille Lortel Award, an Outer Critics Circle Award, a Backstage West Garland Award, two Chicago Jeff Awards, and nominations for the Drama Desk, Drama League, LA Drama Critics and LA Ovation Awards.